ivamtra/HotDogClassifier/README.md

-# Hot Dog Classifier as inspiried by Silicon Valley
+# Hot Dog Classifier as inspired by Silicon Valley